Is UChicago Test Optional?

 UChicago SAT Requirements

 The University of Chicago places a significant emphasis on the SAT scores of prospective students.
-The university gives preference to applicants who scored in the top one percent of all students who took the SAT.
-Therefore, in order to satisfy the University of Chicago’s requirements for the SAT, applicants need to have a score that is at least 1535 on a scale that ranges from 200 to 1600.
+The university prefers applicants who scored in the top one percent of all students who took the SAT.
+Therefore, to satisfy the University of Chicago’s requirements for the SAT, applicants need to have a score that is at least 1535 on a scale that ranges from 200 to 1600.

 Two students talking in a table.

 Applicants whose SAT scores are lower than 1500 have a diminished likelihood of being accepted to the university.
-Nevertheless, the university will admit students even if they have SAT scores as low as 1460 if the circumstances are right.
+Nevertheless, the university will admit students even with SAT scores as low as 1460 if the circumstances are right.

-When it comes to accepting students with the highest possible SAT scores, the University of Chicago is ranked number one in the state of Illinois.
-The acceptance rate at the University of Chicago is presented in the following table in accordance with the University of Chicago’s SAT requirements:
+Regarding accepting students with the highest possible SAT scores, the University of Chicago is ranked number one in Illinois.
+The acceptance rate at the University of Chicago is presented in the following table by the University of Chicago’s SAT requirements:

 SAT score Acceptance Rate Competitiveness